periwinklesquid/rakel/README.md

 2- Change into the project directory so your path contains test.py and exercise.py

-3- Use a text editory to complete the exercises in exercise.py
+3- Use a text editor to complete the exercises in exercise.py

 4- Test your exercises.py by running
 `python test.py`